-A 2007 study found that people who volunteer consistently report to be healthier both physically and mentally than those who do not.
+A 2007 study found that people who volunteer consistently report being healthier both physically and mentally than those who do not.
 Another important finding of this study was that those who were less well socially integrated benefited the most, meaning that volunteering may be a way to empower groups who are socially excluded otherwise.

-Similar results were found in 2018 - volunteering seems to have beneficial effects on mental and physical health, life satisfaction, social well-being and depression.
+Similar results were found in 2018 - volunteering seems to have beneficial effects on mental and physical health, life satisfaction, social well-being, and depression.
 There is a ‘but’, though - the benefits are greater if the volunteering is other-oriented.